kolenpe1/translocation/docs/source/index.rst

 .. _intro:

-TRACO is a script that helps to deal with multi-lattice translocation defects.
+TRANSLOCATION is a Python3 module that helps to deal with multi-lattice translocation defects.
 If translocation defects are present, they may affect the quality of electron density dramatically.

-TRACO works with :ref:`MTZ files <mtz>` with intensities or structure factors, :ref:`HKL files <HKL>` from XDS, :ref:`hkl files <hkl>` for SHELX, and also with :ref:`SCA files <sca>`.
+TRANSLOCATION works with :ref:`MTZ files <mtz>` with intensities or structure factors, :ref:`HKL files <HKL>` from XDS, :ref:`hkl files <hkl>` for SHELX, and also with :ref:`SCA files <sca>`.